RetroReasoner: A Reasoning LLM for Strategic Retrosynthesis Prediction: Details of Round-trip Prediction Model

 \subsection{Training Details}

 The round-trip model $f_\phi$ follows the same learning process as the Prediction-Only model, with the only difference being the input and output SMILES.
 Unlike Prediction-Only, the input consists of reactants and the output is the product.
 During training, the round-trip model is trained in the same manner as RetroReasoner and Prediction-Only, using cross-entropy for next token prediction.
 For evaluation, the 8B model is trained and used for higher accuracy, while the 0.6B model is trained for reward calculation to ensure faster computation.
+The instances used for evaluation are excluded from the round-trip model training.